Libraries#

 Decorator to mark functions as dispatchable.

-Decorate a Python function with information on how to extract the “relevant” arguments, i.e. arguments we wish to dispatch for.
+Decorate a Python function with information on how to extract the “dispatch” arguments, i.e. arguments we wish to dispatch for.

 - Parameters: